 Our bylaws do not contain a provision entitling any director or executive officer to indemnification against liability under the Securities Act of 1933.
-The Nevada Revised Statutes allow a company to indemnify its officers, directors, employees, and agents from any threatened, pending, or completed action, suit, or proceeding, whether civil, criminal, administrative, or investigative, except undercertain circumstances.
+The Nevada Revised Statutes allow a company to indemnify its officers, directors, employees, and agents from any threatened, pending, or completed action, suit, or proceeding, whether civil, criminal, administrative, or investigative, except under certain circumstances.
 Indemnification may only occur if a determination has been made that the officer, director, employee, or agent acted in good faith and in a manner, which such person believed to be in the best interests of Great Expectations.
-A determination may be made: - by the shareholders by opinion of independent legal counsel in the event a quorum of directors who were not a party to such action, suit, or proceeding does not exist.
+A determination may be made:

+- by the shareholders

-- by a majority of the directors who were not parties to the action, suit, or proceeding confirmed by opinion of independent legal counsel; or
+by a majority of the directors who were not parties to the action, suit, or proceeding confirmed by opinion of independent legal counsel; or

+- by opinion of independent legal counsel